samwaithaka/finservice/README.md

 This project is a microservice for account transactions, that handles the following: account balance query, account deposits and account withdraws.
 It effects withdrawal and deposits amount limits, per transaction as well as per day.
 It effects frequency limit as well.

 Getting Started
-The service can run on any server by running Maven package, and running the packaged jar, as will be shown shortly.
+The service can run on any server by running JVM, by running the packaged jar, as will be shown shortly.

 Prerequisites
 - Maven